-Mahakaleshwar Temple is opened from 4 am to 11 pm.
+Mahakaleshwar Temple is open from 4 am to 11 pm.
 Devotees can see the Jyotirling from 8 am to 10 am, then from 10:30 am to 5 pm.
 After that, the temple is opened for darshan from 6 pm to 11 pm.

 Read More: Mahakaleshwar Jyotirlinga